 Neighbourhood planning is a new(ish) community right that gives local people a direct say over the future of their area.
-Over 2,000 communities like us have already taken up neighbourhood planning.
+Over 2,200 communities like us have already taken up neighbourhood planning across England.

-The average time taken to write a plan about 2 years, and it has to be a real community effort.
+Plans usually take a couple of years to pull together and it has to be a real community effort.
 We’ll have to figure out what we want, and then write a plan that passed certain tests, and then have a local referendum!

 So we need local people with useful skills and knowledge: doorknockers, tea makers, public speakers, bunting hangers, map readers, people herders, conversation starters, data processors, dedicated researchers, community campaigners, relationship builders, technical advisors…just a few hours here and there from enough people will make all the difference!